MooersLab/manuscriptInOrg/README.md

 ## Default Features

-- line numbers
+- Line numbers.
-- block paragraphs
+- Block paragraphs.
-- blank lines between paragraphs
+- Blank lines between paragraphs.
-- narrow margins to conserve paper in drafts
+- Narrow margins to conserve paper in drafts.
-- single-spaced abstract
+- Single-spaced abstract.
-- double-spaced one text
+- Double-spaced main text.
-- wrapping of sentences written one per line for sane version control
+- Erapping of sentences written one per line for sane version control.
-- Helvetica font
+- Helvetica font.
-- paper numbers in the upper right hand corner
+- Page numbers in the upper right-hand corner.
+- No page number on first page.
+- Comments in GUIDANCE drawers that can be closed with `Shift-TAB` in org-mode to reduce clutter.
+The contents of these drawers are still printed on export to PDF.

 ## Installation